muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

-I saw the future man.. all cars had these blue lights on them using H2 wizzing by with no smell and sound.
+I saw the future man.. all cars had these blue lights on them using H2 wizzing by with no smell and sound, and no emissions.

 *2019-8-20 19:15:0*